Shymkent Kazakhstan Travel Guide

 Consider extending your trip beyond Shymkent to explore more of Kazakhstan or neighboring Central Asian countries.

-Add 1-3 days for an overnight stay in Turkestan or a deep look at Aksu-Zhabagly Nature Reserve.
+Add 1-A three-day period for an overnight stay in Turkestan or a deep look at Aksu-Zhabagly Nature Reserve.

 Almaty (Kazakhstan) or Tashkent (Uzbekistan) are well-connected and offer rich experiences.